MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P01-Inspecting-The-Product-Hunt-API/content.md

 > [action]
 > Choose **Request** under building blocks to create a new request called **GET Posts** and save it a new collection called **Product Hunt**.

-You can name the request whatever you want and save it whichever collection you choose; for this tutorial I'll be naming the request **Get Posts** and saving it in the **Product Hunt** collection.
+You can name the request whatever you want and save it whichever collection you choose; for this tutorial I'll be naming the request **GET Posts** and saving it in the **Product Hunt** collection.

 > [action]
 > Paste this URL into the URL field at the top of the window: `https://api.producthunt.com/v1/posts/all?sort_by=votes_count&order=desc&search[featured]=true&per_page=20`